Are oil and gas operations harmful to human health?

 How do operators ensure they are not depleting or contaminating ground water sources?

-Companies use extensive monitoring to detect any possible changes in the environment as a result of operations.
-Before, during and after activities begin, monitoring is put in place to measure the potential impact on the environment.
+Companies use extensive monitoring to detect any possible changes in the environment that could be a result of operations.
+Before, during and after activities begin, monitoring is used to measure the potential impact on the environment.
 Before drilling a well, companies undertake extensive surveys to fully understand the environment.

 All exploration and drilling activities are closely regulated by the government.
 Before obtaining approval to drill or frac, operators must develop environmental management plans that describe what the risks are and how they will be managed.
 Every step of the drilling and fraccing process must be reported to the regulator, which will closely monitored these operations.